-HPTS has established a process that allows all employee, including relevant contract employees, to report safety conditions to senior management.
-This program is intended to help the Accountable Executive, TSO, and key staff obtain important safety information throughout the agency.
+HPTS has established a process that allows all employees, including relevant contract employees, to report safety conditions to senior management.18 This program is intended to help the Accountable Executive, TSO, and key staff obtain important safety information throughout the agency.
 The defined Employee Safety Reporting Program (ESRP) is aimed at building a greater level of trust, which will improve HPTS's ability to learn about safety conditions and make meaningful change in collaboration with frontline staff.
 Therefore, HPTS is committed to ensuring that no action is taken against an employee who discloses a safety concern through an employee safety reporting program, unless disclosure indicates through the investigative process and beyond a reasonable doubt, an illegal act, gross negligence, or a deliberate or willful disregard of regulations or procedures was committed.

-HPTS uses its safety committee structure to allow employees to report safety concerns.
-As the SMS matures, new ESRP platforms may be developed.
+HPTS uses its safety committee structure and electronic safety suggestion reporting to allow employees to report safety concerns and suggestions.

-&lt;sup>18 49 CFR 673.23(b)
+18 49 CFR 673.23(b)